CodeReclaimers/neat-python/docs/module_summaries.rst

 .. todo::

-   Explain more regarding parameters, required functions of the below.
+   Explain more regarding parameters of the below.

 .. py:module:: genome
    :synopsis: Handles genomes (individuals in the population).